 You said that you chose So you Start, rather than the OVH brand, because of price.
 You're really focusing on developing your SaaS application, which requires many human resources.
 With this infrastructure, you've had to let go of some services: load balancer, being able to choose the location of your server, etc. Can you explain how you manage with this trade-off.

 Actually, when you manage a cluster of 20 servers, the difference in price between OVH.com and So you Start is clear.
 With So you Start, the servers are very affordable.
 I could order a new one tomorrow without worrying about costs, or give myself the "luxury" of having the same machines for production and pre-production.
 In this respect, we can say that So you Start is a dry offer, i.e. it doesn't offer additional services.
 To meet our budgetary requirements and our philosophy, inspired by the DevOps movement, this is exactly what we were looking for.
 Some people would rather outsource coding and the management of machines and backups, but we don't mind doing these things ourselves.
 Of course a load balancer would be a plus, as would the possibility to interconnect machines via the vRack.
 We're aware that these services are offered under the OVH brand, and we will probably use them at some point.
 However, when you're inventive, it's possible to build a high availability infrastructure using the So you Start servers.
 As an example, as you can't choose where So you Start servers are located, we've actually given new roles to the machines depending on the datacentre in which they're located.
 We've also managed to split the replication of our database across several physical sites (Gravelines, Roubaix and Strasbourg), while bringing together, within the same datacentre, the application servers that need to communicate extensively with each other.

 So you Start servers chosen by the world leader in instrumental music downloads

-Sea Test Base: underwater observatory is now using So you Start servers
+Sea Test Base: the connected underwater observatory is now built on So you Start servers

 Sentinelo: look where the project can go with So you Start servers.